fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     load neighbours

 1.- interpolate channels with artifacts during the whole experiment

     cfg = [];
     cfg.badchannel     = artif.badchannel;
     cfg.method         = 'weighted';
     cfg.neighbours     = neighbours;
     data = ft_channelrepair(cfg,data);

+{% include markup/info %}
-exercise: plot the broken channel before and after interpolation to see how ft_channelrepair affects the data!
+Exercise 1: plot the broken channel before and after interpolation to see how ft_channelrepair affects the data!
 Tip: Find the index of the channel in the eeg.label field and match it to the data in the eeg.trial field.
+{% include markup/end %}

 2.- select EEG artifacted manual selections with ft_redefinetrial

     artpadding  = 0.1;
     begart      = artif.artfctdef.badchannel.artifact(:,1)-round(artpadding.*data.fsample);
     endart      = artif.artfctdef.badchannel.artifact(:,2)+round(artpadding.*data.fsample);